lanl/scico/docs/source/contributing.rst

       pytest

-   You can limit the test suite to a specific file:
+   You can limit the test suite to a specific file for example:

    ::